rebane2001/lyra.horse-blog/blog/content/posts/2025-08-you-dont-need-js/index.md

 They are just fun ideas, don't take them too seriously.

+*Update (Oct 2025): [Bramus](https://front-end.social/@bramus/115111465257753352) made an awesome toot going over my wishlist and letting us know which of the features will be there soon.*

 ### Reusable blocks

 I wish it was possible to put classes in other classes in CSS, so that you could write something like: